climatepolicyradar/navigator-frontend/docs/create-custom-app.md

   This file is required - this can set to return an empty array initially
 - `tailwind.config.js` : controls our default configs within the tailwind system
 - `homepage.tsx`: a bespoke homepage component
+- `MethodologyLink.tsx` : controls how the behaviour of the methodology link works in the search filters

 Update `type TTheme` to include new custom app alias